-Tables 3.2-8 and 3.2-9 show AM and PM peak hour LOS and v/c ratios (where applicable) for the South 344th Street Alternative intersections compared to the No-Build Alternative.
+Tables 3.2-8 and 3.2-9 show AM and PM peak hour LOS for the South 344th Street Alternative intersections compared to the No-Build Alternative.
 Note that Federal Way does not evaluate impacts based on AM peak period operations.
-Under the South 344th Street Alternative, no intersections are forecast to operate below the LOS or v/c ratio standards for the roadway or highway during the AM or PM peak hours.
+Under the South 344th Street Alternative, no intersections are forecast to operate below the LOS standard for the roadway or highway during the AM or PM peak hours.
 Nearby uses, such as the Christian Faith Center, generate large traffic volumes outside of the weekday AM or PM peak hours.
 Given the planned arrival and departure times for staff at the facility, traffic generated by OMF South is not anticipated to interfere with events at the Christian Faith Center.
 Figure 3.2-8 shows the 2042 AM and PM peak hour operations at the intersections within the study area.